LukasZahradnik/PyNeuraLogic/docs/database_deep_learning.rst

     ⚗️ Evaluation of trained models directly in the database (conversion to SQL) is currently an experimental feature;
     therefore, it comes with a few restrictions - models cannot contain recursive rules, matrices, and vectors.
-    Also, only a limited set of activation functions is implemented.
+    Also, only a limited set of transformation functions is implemented.

 Data loading from database